 If, at the end of the day, you choose not to hire a specialist, and elect to tackle the hedge clipping yourself, you'll need to make certain that you've got the required tools and equipment.
 If you want to avoid making a mess of your hedge, you won't want to be using blunt old tools.
 Specialist hedge cutting contractors in Falmouth will already be kitted out with all the right tools, so if you choose to call in expert help you will not have to fret too much about tools, though it is always good to have some to hand.
 A rudimentary hedge care tool kit would include leather gloves, a petrol or electric hedge trimmer, hedge shears, a robust ladder, secateurs and long reach lopping shears.
 You will be able to do your own hedges with a set of tools like this.
 (Tags: Hedge Trimming Tools Falmouth, Hedge Trimmers Falmouth, Hedge Cutters Falmouth)

-Privet Hedges in Falmouth
+Privet Hedges Falmouth

 Leylandii Hedge Trimming Falmouth